bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-4-constructors.rst

 .. activecode:: class-Fraction
    :language: java
    :autograde: unittest
+   :practice: T

    The following class defines a ``Fraction`` with the instance variables ``numerator`` and ``denominator``.
-It uses 2 constructors.
-Note that the no-argument constructor sets the default instance variable values to 1 rather than 0 since a fraction with 0 in the denominator is not valid.
-Try to guess what it will print before you run it.
-Hint!
-Remember to start with the ``main`` method!
-You can also view it in the Java visualizer by clicking on the Show CodeLens button below.
+Complete the body of its 2 constructors.
+The no-argument constructor should set the default instance variable values to 1 rather than 0 since a fraction with 0 in the denominator is not valid.
+The constructor with parameters should copy those parameters into the instance variables.
+What will the code print out?
+Try tracing through it.
+View it in the Java visualizer by clicking on the Show CodeLens button below.
    ~~~~
    public class Fraction
    {